 Health Knowledge Monitoring and Response System Pilot Program

 The HKMRS Pilot uses the iHeard St. Louis project developed by the Missouri Community Engagement Alliance (CEAL) team.
-The Pilot will use community partnerships to test the iHeard model’s potential for building health knowledge and trust in communities in Colorado, Texas and the Washington, D.C., region, including the District of Columbia, Maryland, and Virginia.
+From March 2023 to September 2024, Phase I of the Pilot used community partnerships to test the iHeard model’s potential for building health knowledge and trust in communities in Colorado, Texas, and the Washington, D.C. region, including the District of Columbia, Maryland, and Virginia.
+Launched in September 2024, Phase II of the Pilot will be conducted by public health organizations in Georgia , Mississippi , and North Carolina.

 The HKMRS Pilot is supported by the Centers for Disease Control and Prevention, the National Heart, Lung, and Blood Institute, and the National Institute of Minority Health and Health Disparities.